akeneo/pim-api-docs/content/guides/translation-connection/introduction.md

 In the following guide, we are going to explain how to properly connect our PIM to your online translation solution, thanks to our wonderful API.

-We're here to help you find your way around, understand how Akeneo PIM will interact with your existing online Translation solution and go through the steps towards that goal.
+We're here to help you find your way around, understand how Akeneo PIM will interact with your existing online translation solution and go through the steps towards that goal.

 ## Follow the steps!